ONE – learning, knowing, is HELICAL (a growing process)

 That is how we learn about God, how we learn to relate to God, how we grow in a marriage, and even how we learn what is going on in our society and/or politics.
 Learn, progress, build, revisit, add.

-TWO – learning, knowing, is A COMMUNITY PROJECT.
+TWO – learning, knowing, how we know, is A COMMUNITY PROJECT.

 The VAST majority of what any of us knows, ALMOST EVERYTHING we base our choices and actions on, is a product of the learning – knowing work of other people.
 That starts with our parents, of course, but expands greatly from there.

 This does not mean you don’t know anything until everyone agrees with you.
 Not gonna happen.
-But it does mean you will learn precious little, very very little, deadly little, if you refuse to learn from the good work and thinking of others.
+But it does mean we will learn precious little, very very little, deadly little, if we refuse to learn from the good work and thinking of others.

-Without those things you can’t reliably build on what you’ve already learned (except in very limited areas), and you can’t take advantage of the VAST amount of learning and ascertaining that’s already been done.
-And you won’t have good sense to reject the “knowledge” that comes at all of us from unreliable sources.
+Without those things we can’t reliably build on what we’ve already learned (except in very limited ways), and we can’t take advantage of the VAST amount of learning and ascertaining that’s already been done.
+And we won’t have good sense to reject the “knowledge” that floods all of us from unreliable sources.

-Plus, you won’t get the help you need in your current learning / knowing projects.
+Plus, we won’t get the help we need in our current learning / knowing projects.

 SO … knowing with any reliability depends on doing those things.